- Ease of Use

 - Payment Options

 Bittylicious is easy to use, convenient, and usually has reasonable bitcoin rates (2-3% above mid-market rate).
-Alternatives with better rates are available, but they’re nowhere near as quick (<1 hour) and involve faffing around.
+They’re well established and well-recommended across the community too.
+Alternatives with better rates are available, especially if you’re looking to buy bitcoin with a credit or debit card in the UK (see here for an overview of alternatives).

 Want to find out more about Bittylicious?
 Who are they?
 Can you trust them?
 To clear up these questions (and more), I’ve put together a brief review of Bittylicious.